Stay area

 Central Hamamatsu

-Central Hamamatsu is the city’s main rail, bus, hotel, business, museum, and shopping area around Hamamatsu Station, Shin-Hamamatsu Station, and nearby downtown blocks.
+Central Hamamatsu is the city's main downtown area for rail and bus access, hotels, business, museums, restaurants, and shopping around Hamamatsu Station, Shin-Hamamatsu Station, and the surrounding blocks.

 Shinkansen AccessShopping AreaGood for Day Trips